 When it came out for a grand, the iPhone X was released alongside the iPhone 8, which started at $699.
-Five years on, the equivalent in the range, the base iPhone 14, starts at $799.
+Five years later, the base iPhone 14 started at $799.

 So it's not that every phone has risen as far, but Apple's Pro models will never go back down below the thousand.
 And it's typically the Pro models that are the most popular — because they are the most capable.